Amoeba

-Shape, movement and nutrition
+Biology

+Pseudopods and movement

-Amoeba do not have cell walls, which allows for free movement.
-Amoeba move and feed by using pseudopods, which are bulges of cytoplasm formed by the coordinated action of actin microfilaments pushing out the plasma membrane that surrounds the cell.
+Amoebae do not have cell walls, which allows for free movement.
+Amoebae move and feed by using pseudopods, which are bulges of cytoplasm formed by the coordinated action of actin microfilaments pushing out the plasma membrane that surrounds the cell.
 The appearance and internal structure of pseudopods are used to distinguish groups of amoebae from one another.
 Amoebozoan species, such as those in the genus Amoeba, typically have bulbous (lobose) pseudopods, rounded at the ends and roughly tubular in cross-section.
 Cercozoan amoeboids, such as Euglypha and Gromia, have slender, thread-like (filose) pseudopods.
 Foraminifera emit fine, branching pseudopods that merge with one another to form net-like (reticulose) structures.
 Some groups, such as the Radiolaria and Heliozoa, have stiff, needle-like, radiating axopodia (actinopoda) supported from within by bundles of microtubules.

 Free-living amoebae may be "testate" (enclosed within a hard shell), or "naked" (also known as gymnamoebae, lacking any hard covering).
 The shells of testate amoebae may be composed of various substances, including calcium, silica, chitin, or agglutinations of found materials like small grains of sand and the frustules of diatoms.

 To regulate osmotic pressure, most freshwater amoebae have a contractile vacuole which expels excess water from the cell.
 This organelle is necessary because freshwater has a lower concentration of solutes (such as salt) than the amoeba's own internal fluids (cytosol).
 Because the surrounding water is hypotonic with respect to the contents of the cell, water is transferred across the amoeba's cell membrane by osmosis.
 Without a contractile vacuole, the cell would fill with excess water and, eventually, burst.
 Marine amoebae do not usually possess a contractile vacuole because the concentration of solutes within the cell are in balance with the tonicity of the surrounding water.

-Diet
+Nutrition

 The food sources of amoebae vary.
 Some amoebae are predatory and live by consuming bacteria and other protists.
 Some are detritivores and eat dead organic material.

 Amoebae typically ingest their food by phagocytosis, extending pseudopods to encircle and engulf live prey or particles of scavenged material.
 Amoeboid cells do not have a mouth or cytostome, and there is no fixed place on the cell at which phagocytosis normally occurs.

 Some amoebae also feed by pinocytosis, imbibing dissolved nutrients through vesicles formed within the cell membrane.